-How to Remove Hard Water Spots on Leaves
+How to Remove Hard Water Spots On Fiddle Leaf Fig Leaves

 Now that you know how to prevent another buildup, let’s deal with the problem at hand: the dappled leftovers from hard water and fertilizer sprays.
 If you have a large fiddle, choose a day to do this when your plant is dry, so you can more easily move it around.